iPhone app home page

 |→ Touching 1950-1959 →|

-The application has a list of all the buildings.
-By default this is sorted by Storrer code but it can also be sorted by name.
+The application has a list of all the buildings, sorted by Storrer code.
 There is a shortcut at the right to quickly navigate to a specific range of buildings.
 This also has a "magnifying glass" at the top and touching that brings up a search box, which allows a filtering of the buildings based on the search term.
 Touching a building in the list (filtered by a search term or not) goes to the page for that specific building.